Search

 Getting Started

-Begin by identifying a close friend in a position to speak with the recipient about what needs they have, and how their community can offer meaningful assistance.
+To help facilitate meeting a displaced family’s immediate needs, begin by identifying a close friend in a position to speak with the recipient about what needs they have, and how their community can offer meaningful assistance.

 Care Calendar

-• Food: Meals and groceries for the family are always among the most popular calendar items.
+• Food: Meals and groceries for the family are always among the most popular calendar requests.
 Providing food to people who are temporarily displaced is almost always most easily done with gift cards or take-out delivery to wherever they’re staying.

 Fundraising